Translation from sanskrit:

 - Prepares the body for more complex seated asanas.

-- Indirectly stimulates digestion by activating the abdominal muscles.
+- Supports digestion by activating the abdominal muscles.

-- Calms the mind through concentration on alignment and breath.
+- Calms the mind by encouraging focus on alignment and breath.

 Energetic Impact